What are the hidden challenges of tiling onto plasterboard? Pros reveal their techniques for perfect, durable finishes

 Which side of plasterboard do you tile on?

-Plasterboard has a front and back and it's the front of the plasterboard where your work needs to be done.
+Plasterboard has a front and a back, and your work needs to be done on the front.
 How can you tell which is the front where you need to tile?
+The back of the board will typically include branding and printed manufacturing details.

 Can I tile over painted plasterboard?

-While you can paint straight onto plasterboard it’s not recommended that you tile over painted plasterboard.
+While you can paint straight onto plasterboard, it’s not recommended that you tile over painted plasterboard.

-But, if you are going to tile a painted surface you will need to prep it before you apply any adhesive or tiles.
+But if you are going to tile a painted surface, you will need to prep it before you apply any adhesive or tiles.
 You need to remove as much of the paint as possible.
 This is best done with a sander or sandpaper.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.